 What else to consider

 A financial adviser can help you make a nomination.
-Find out more.

-Preparing a Will is one of most important things you can do for those you leave behind.
+Preparing a Will (estate) is one of most important things you can do for those you leave behind.
 It outlines how you want your estate (also known as your assets or net worth) to be distributed when you pass away.

-If you die before receiving income payments equal to the original purchase price, then our money-back protection means a death benefit may be payable to your estate or beneficiaries (subject to the government’s Capital Access Schedule regulations).
+If you die before getting income payments equal to the original purchase price, then our money-back protection means a death benefit may be payable to your estate or beneficiaries (subject to the government’s Capital Access Schedule regulations).

 Find out more